JustinRaoECCC/nhs-infrastructure-map/README.md

 - Randomly doesn't let me type, and the only fix is to rerun the app or wait some time

 Editing/saving
-- Editing the longitude didn't change immediately elsewhere, so the map didn't update.
-The number only changed in the specific station details page where one can edit, but on the quick view page and on the list view table page, the old longitude was still present.
-Rerunning the app updated everything.
-    - Same thing happened when I changed the Station ID
 - Editing the category doesn't do anything.
 Maybe we want it to fully copy into a new excel sheet idk
 - Deleting doesn't work when I have multiple instances of the asset type, not sure why because this used to work fine.
 - When you try to change the Province of a station, if the excel doesn't have that province tab, it will say "Worksheet "_____" not found in cableway.xlsx" when it SHOULD automatically create the page.
 And if the excel DOES have the province tab, it will say "Station ID _____ not found." when it should be just putting the row in the differnet excel page.